ts-azure-services/drift-primer/main-content/business_problem.md

 - **Establishing ground truth.** In this scenario, establishing 'ground truth' can be tricky due to a delayed feedback loop (how soon you can establish whether a customer has churned or not) and two, customers marked as 'Churned' could come back to the service.
 In reality, the former is likely the more critical variable to account for.
 Certain heuristics like "a customer is churned if they have not used their account for 30 days" may be a helpful guide, but customers churn in shorter timeframes and sometimes, with more established clues (e.g. support tickets, negative feedback reviews, etc.).
-For the ensuing examples, we abstract away these realities and assume that 'ground truth' for the target variable is already established on the `Retrain Dataset`, the
+For the ensuing examples, we abstract away these realities and assume that 'ground truth' for the target variable is already established on the `Retrain Dataset`, the `Concept Dataset` and the `Data Drift Dataset`.
-  `Concept Dataset` and the `Data Drift Dataset`.
+- **Survivorship Bias.** One of the training attributes in the baseline dataset relates to how long the customer has been with the service.
+While this attribute has a decent variability among the customers in the dataset, it is assumed that this is a fairly representative population of both churned and non-churned customers.
+If this were not true, or more specifically if it biased towards an active base of customers, this would not reflect a good population of churned customers and their characteristics.
+In reality, figuring out what sample to include can be challenging.
+One approach would be to randomly pick all customers who signed up for the service in a specific period of time so as to get a random population of those who may stay or leave (churn).
+This needs to be applied with discretion, accounting for seasonal effects as well.
+For the purpose of this exercise, we assume the datasets are adequately screened for survivorship bias.